fargolo/stat-learn/fisher/zeta-zeros.md

 # On the unicity and location of the orbits homeomorphic to the zeta function: defining conditions for infinite non-trivial zeros from holomorphic spirals.
 ### Unicity and location of the zeta spirals define conditions for non-trivial zeros
 *Felipe Coelho Argolo*$^{1}$
-Universidade Federal de São Paulo
+Universidade Federal da Bahia, Universidade Federal de São Paulo
 email: felipe.c.argolo @protonmail.com; @hotmail.com; @gmail.com